ReallyStupidProgrammer/Escape/README.md

 An escape room

 ## Release
-Go to the ![release page]https://github.com/ReallyStupidProgrammer/Escape/releases) and download the latest version.
+Go to the [release page](https://github.com/ReallyStupidProgrammer/Escape/releases) and download the latest version.
 Then you can run the game!